david-georgiev/microbit-morse-code/README.md

 ---

 ### Transmission
  First The Microbit detects if a long or short click occures, to chose between the dot and dash symbol.
-The dot symbol will indicate to the receiver to traverset the left edge of the tree, oppositaly, if the dash symbol is chosen, the receiver will know to traverse the tree in the right direction.
+The dot symbol will indicate to the receiver to traverset the left edge of a node in the tree, oppositaly, if the dash symbol is chosen, the receiver will know to traverse the tree to the right.
- For convenience we use button B to trigger the transmission of the Morse code that has been recorded up to that point.
+ For convenience button B is used to trigger the transmission of the Morse code that has been recorded up to that point.
 When an event on button B occurs the message stored on the buffer is encrypted, after which, the parity bit is added to the data packet, and finally the message is sent to the receiver where the message will be decoded and decrypted.

 ### Data packet
-The message is stored in a 9 bit data packet where the first 3 bits represent the length of the message, followed by the parity bit and the last 5 bits that represent the actual message(array).
+The message is stored in a 9 bit data packet where the first **3 bits represent the length of the message**, followed by a parity bit that will be used to check the integrity of the message upon arrival and **the last 5 bits represent the actual message**.

 <table>
     <thead>